synopse/mORMot2/ex/README.md

 You will see the console output of the server logs, with all threads and events, in real time.

-### techempower-bench

-Contains a [TechEmpower Framework Benchmarks](https://www.techempower.com/benchmarks) compliant implementation using *mORMot*.

-It is a good example of what could be done to achieve the best performance with *mORMot*, and to compare with alternatives in some realistic scenarios.
-And we can be proud of our little rodent for sure - especially in respect to performance and pascal code expressiveness.

 ### ThirdPartyDemos

 This folder contains sub-folders with some example code committed by third party mORMot users.